Benzo-Fury/boost-AI/readme.md

 ## Usage
 Wow, do we really have to spell everything out for you?
 You can't just magically figure out how this thing works on your own?
 Okay, fine, we'll throw you a bone and provide some examples.
 But don't get too excited, we're not going to hold your hand every step of the way.
 After all, if you can't even figure out how to use an AI api on your own, how are you ever going to conquer the world?

-Boss: "Gee, thanks for finally realizing that our users might need a little bit of help.
+Boss: "Gee, thanks for finally realizing that our users might need a bit of help.
 I knew I could always count on you to deliver top-quality sarcasm with a side of helpfulness."

 ### API Instance
 Ready to experience the mind-blowing power of Boost-AI's advanced AI features?
 Great!
 But first, you'll need to create an API instance.